 A costly compromise

 Roller blinds cost around the same as our Alumax integral finger guard — yet compromise on aesthetics.
 And if cost is an issue, our retrofit finger guard makes the perfect alternative.
 It’s durable and doesn’t impact the opening force.

 Whether single or double-swing, Alumax works with wide a range of door closers.

 Our integral finger guard works perfectly with most scissor-arm closers.
 However, to ensure they don’t clash, check where the screw fixings are placed on the door frame.
 See our technical manual for more details.

 Cam action closers’ efficiency helps achieve Approved Document M/BS 8300.
 Plus, there are no protruding parts when the door is closed.

 The closer can also be fitted with a cushion limiter stay.
-This small rubber buffer fits into the guide rail, restricting the door’s opening angle in the absence of floor-mounted stops.
+This small rubber buffer fits into the guide rail and can be used, in some situations, to restrict the door’s opening angle.

 Our overhead concealed door closer is the perfect solution for double-swing 54mm doors.
 The closer is fitted in the frame head, eliminating the need for costly floor spring excavations.
 Plus, it’s tough, safe and easy to install, as well as having a back check internal brake to prevent damage from misuse.
 With the EMAG hold-open option, it can be linked to the fire alarm to ensure fire compartmentalisation.